HOW TO PLAY?

 How do I travel to Escape via public transport or on foot?

 NEW TOWN: Reaching our New Town site via public transport is easy.
 We are a 5 minute walk from the West End of Princes Street.
 Get any bus into Princes Street, or the train to Waverley Station.
-Walk to the West End and once you reach the Fraser's building on the corner turn right.
+Walk to the West End and once you reach the former Fraser's building on the corner turn right.
 Walk past Charlotte Square and once you reach the bottom of the hill turn right.
 We are in the Citibase building on your left hand side and are located in the basement.

 I am driving to Escape, is parking available?